HariChandana27/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple program to play Tic Tac Toe with your friend!
+This is a simple program to play Tic Tac Toe!
+Only two players are required to play this game.
+I built this using Python programming language.